manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23ai-install-db/dbca-typical-advanced/dbca-typical-advanced.md

 1. You can select the database type and template suitable for your Oracle Database in the Deployment Type window.

     For this lab, leave the defaults and click **Next**.
-     - **Type**: *Oracle Single Instance database*
+     - **Database type**: *Oracle Single Instance database*
-	 - **Template**: *General Purpose or Transaction Processing*
+	 - **Template name**: *General Purpose or Transaction Processing*

     This template includes basic configuration for the database, such as database components, initialization parameters, data files, control files, and redo log groups.

     ![Select database template](./images/dbca23-adv-03-template.png " ")